Logan

 Gender: 2/5

 Does it pass the Bechdel Test?
-YES, but barely.
-(A mother asks Laura if she wants dessert.
-That’s the only instance I saw.)
+YES, but barely

 Logan is incredibly male-centric.
-We could argue that the young mutant Laura, played with incredible virtuosity by Dafne Keen, is one of the main characters and should garner this film a better score in Gender.
+We could argue that the young mutant Laura, played with incredible virtuosity by Dafne Keen, is one of the main characters and should net this movie a better category on Gender.
 However, the real hero is Logan (Hugh Jackman), and Logan alone.
 The film is an intimate dissection of Wolverine’s psyche, leaving no room for other complex characters.
-Even Charles Xavier (Patrick Stewart) is pigeonholed as the mentor while Laura is Logan’s chance for redemption.
+Even Charles Xavier (Patrick Stewart) is pigeonholed as a mentor while Laura is Logan’s chance for redemption.

 Beyond her, female roles are few and far in between.
 When they do appear, women are portrayed primarily as victims who die in order to protect their children (this happens twice), or as young Mexican women artificially inseminated with mutant babies, then killed (not depicted, but spoken of).
 Or as a gaggle of young women, one of whom flashes Logan (and the audience). #MaleGaze.